gurnec/btcrecover/docs/Extract_Scripts.md

 Please note that you must either download the entire *btcrecover* package which includes an AES decryption library, or you must already have PyCrypto installed in order to use the *extract-blockchain-second-hash.py* script.

-#### Blockchain Technical Details ####
+#### Blockchain.info Technical Details ####

 The *extract-blockchain-main-data.py* script is intentionally short and should be easy to read for any Python programmer.
-This script extracts the first 32 bytes of encrypted data from a Blockchain wallet, of which 16 bytes are an AES initialization vector, and the remaining 16 bytes are the first encrypted AES block.
+This script extracts the first 32 bytes of encrypted data from a Blockchain.info wallet, of which 16 bytes are an AES initialization vector, and the remaining 16 bytes are the first encrypted AES block.
 This information is then converted to base64 format for easy copy/paste, and printed to the screen.
 The one encrypted block does not contain any private key information, but once decrypted it does contain a non-sensitive string (specifically the string "guid") which can be used by *btcrecover* to test for a successful password try.

 The *extract-blockchain-second-hash.py* script is a bit longer, but it should still be short enough for most Python programmers to read and understand.
-After decrypting the first level of encryption of a Blockchain wallet, it extracts a password hash and salt which can be used by *btcrecover* to test for a successful password try.
+After decrypting the first level of encryption of a Blockchain.info wallet, it extracts a password hash and salt which can be used by *btcrecover* to test for a successful password try.
 It does not extract any of the encrypted private keys.

 Without access to the rest of your wallet file, the bits of information extracted by these scripts alone do not put any of your Bitcoin funds at risk, even after a successful password guess and decryption.

 ### Usage for Electrum ###

-After downloading the script, **make a copy of your wallet file into a different folder** (to make it easy, into the same folder as *extract-electrum-halfseed.py*).
+After downloading the script, **make a copy of your wallet file into a different folder** (to make it easy, into the same folder as the extract script).
 As an example for Windows, click on the Start Menu, then click “Run...”, and then type this to open the folder which contains the first wallet file created by Electrum after it is installed: `%appdata%\Electrum\wallets`.
 From here you can copy and paste your wallet file, usually named `default_wallet`, into a separate folder.
 Next you'll need to open a Command Prompt window and type something like this (depending on where the downloaded script is, and assuming you've made a copy of your wallet file into the same folder):

     cd \Users\Chris\Downloads\btcrecover-master\extract-scripts
-    C:\python27\python extract-electrum-halfseed.py default_wallet
+    C:\python27\python extract-electrum2-partmpk.py default_wallet

-Of course, you need to replace the wallet file name with yours.
-You should get a message which looks like this as a result:
+The example above assumes you have an Electrum 2.x wallet.
+If it's an Electrum 1.x wallet instead, replace *extract-electrum2-partmpk.py* with *extract-electrum-halfseed.py*.
+Of course, you'll also need to replace the wallet file name with yours.
+You should get a message which looks either like this:

     First half of encrypted Electrum seed, iv, and crc in base64:
     ZWw6kLJxTDF7LxneT7c5DblJ9k9WYwV6YUIUQO+IDiIXzMUZvsCT

+Or like this, depending on the wallet details:

+    Electrum2 partial encrypted master private key, iv, and crc in base64:
+    ZTI69B961mYKYFV7Bg1zRYZ8ZGw4cE+2D8NF3lp6d2XPe8qTdJUz

 When you (or someone else) runs *btcrecover* to search for passwords, you will not need your wallet file, only the output from *extract-electrum-halfseed.py*.
 To continue the example: